stallev/wpbackdocker/README.md

-# 🚀 Run Existing WordPress Site Locally With Docker
+# 🚀 Run Existing WordPress Site With Docker

 ## Overview 🌟
 Easily set up a local development environment for your existing WordPress site using Docker.
 This solution is ideal for developing and testing in an environment that mirrors your live site.